 We are committed to ensuring that we remain connected and fully engaged with developments, initiatives and debates on matters relating to young children across the country.
 As Early Years Scotland is a membership and service-delivery organisation, we have a responsibility to ensure that our children and members’ voices are represented at local and national level.
 A significant strand of our work therefore lies in informing, influencing, supporting and challenging early years legislation, policy and practice, to ensure Scotland’s children have the best start in life.

 Underpinning all of this, Early Years Scotland engages with policymakers on a regular basis to inform and influence local and national policy.
-We are increasingly delivering and also developing a range of training and professional learning opportunities for the sector, and have recently launched our Professional Learning Academy.
+We are increasingly delivering and also developing a range of training and professional learning opportunities for the sector.

 As the number of hours of Early Learning and Childcare continues to increase, Early Years Scotland aims to ensure that quality is not compromised.